-#NAMA Event Report: Impact of IT Rules 2021 on News — News Aggregators and Publishers
+#NAMA Impact of IT Rules 2021 on News — News Aggregators and Publishers

 Tiwari agreed that the definition of aggregators definitely needs to be fleshed out.
 “Most of the online platform that I spend a lot of time on very clearly fall under that definition, because if you notice it doesn’t say anything about you primarily having to deal with news or current affairs content but merely says as long as you do those things with regards to news and current affairs content, then you can be called News aggregator.
 If I were an entity filing an FIR or a complaint, who wanted to interpret the law in a particular way, I think there is an incredible amount of leeway to make the news aggregator definition infinitely more complicated than we would all like it to be.”

-Grover explained that going by the rules, for the platforms that are licensing content, it is clear that they should be qualified like a curated content platform or like a publisher.
+Grover explained that going by the rules, for the platforms licensing content, it is clear that they should be qualified like a curated content platform or like a publisher.
 “I think that the IT Act does not envision this sort of classification, categorization and making onerous obligations on the subcategories of intermediaries/non-intermediary.
 If you are of the view that news aggregators are non-intermediaries, then they have no place to be regulated under the current IT Act.
 And if you are of the view that they are intermediaries, then the scope of obligations that are currently present on them through the rules exceed whatever is envisioned by IT Act.
 But the 2021 rules are also strange as they are trying to regulate entities as a whole,” he argued.

 Have you seen such a grievance redressal mechanism anywhere else in any other industry, where the channel for opening or filing a grievance is so wide? (unanswered)